Approximately 1 Month of PROVENGE Immunotherapy

 A sustained immune response to PROVENGE was seen out to 26 weeks in the pivotal study (the last time point measured).1

-As opposed to cytotoxic therapies, which have their greatest effects soon after initiation of therapy, immunotherapies such as PROVENGE require time to generate an immune response, and evidence of activity may be delayed.3,4
+Immunotherapies such as PROVENGE require time to generate an immune response, and evidence of activity may be delayed, while cytotoxic therapies have their greatest effects soon after initiation of therapy.3,4

 - Infusions can be administered through a peripheral line or a central venous catheter (23% of patients received central venous catheters in the pivotal trial)

 - To help minimize infusion reactions such as chills and fever, pretreat patients orally with acetaminophen and an antihistamine such as diphenhydramine approximately 30 minutes prior to infusion with PROVENGE